jessicatarra/jessicatarra/README.md

 Currently working to improve my skills in designing clean, testable, maintainable and scalable systems.

-All about CLIs and Linux distros.
+All about CLIs, Linux distros (sometimes Windows and macOS too), and terminal customization <3.

 From .co living in .br
 ### Getting in touch